• Skip to primary navigation

 cooked vegetables and chopped herbs and mayonnaise in a bowl

-Give it a good stir and transfer it to a serving plate.
-Refrigerate your salad for at least half an hour before garnishing with some fresh herbs and serving.
+Give it a good stir and transfer it to a serving bowl.
+Refrigerate your salad for at least half an hour before garnishing it with some fresh herbs and serving.

 • If you have the time, cook the vegetables a couple of hours or a day ahead to give them enough time to cool to room temperature.